 This last nap transition may go on for a few weeks.
 If you’re unsure whether they’re ready then you can always try removing the nap for a week or two to see if they can make the adjustment.
 Don’t hesitate to bring bedtime forwards on a no-nap day during the transition period.
-It’s common for children this age to need two naps just once or twice a week until they fully adjust to staying awake for longer periods.
+It’s common for children this age to need two naps just once or twice a week (like an afternoon nap) until they fully adjust to staying awake for longer periods.

 The need for down-time